 Honestly, you’d be surprised at how often I see this.
 It’s completely stupid, listen to a song with a beanie on and take it off halfway through and ask yourself whether there’s a difference.

-Wearing something over your ears blocks out a lot of high-frequencies and is horrible for mixing and making music in general.
+Wearing one thing over your ears blocks out plenty of high-frequencies and is frightful for compounding and creating music normally.

 - Be creative

 Mixing isn’t all technical and logical.
 Splash out, try new stuff, add random effects.

 At the end of the day, most of us are using digital instruments, meaning that we’re not really recording anything that has high dynamic range.